harrisbaird/minimal_tags/README.md

 ```

 You can define multiple tag fields, just ensure they have unique names.
-Formatters can be defined on each tag field if needed, otherwise the default, [MinimalTags::SimpleFormatter](https://github.com/harrisbaird/minimal_tags/blob/master/lib/minimal_tags/simple_formatter.rb) be used.
+Formatters can be defined on each tag field if needed, otherwise the default, [MinimalTags::SimpleFormatter](https://github.com/harrisbaird/minimal_tags/blob/master/lib/minimal_tags/simple_formatter.rb) will be used.

 ### Changing the default formatter